 By its very nature, experiential marketing has been more multisensorial than traditional mass marketing.
 We are all familiar with the concept of enabling and encouraging potentials to actively engage and interact with brands, products and services; the difference between letting customers experience benefits for themselves, as opposed to being told about them.
 Mental connections to brands are indeed strengthened by physical interactions.
 And yes, an individual’s actual experience of said commodities can be an incredibly powerful tool in marketing them; driving sales, improving brand image and perception, winning and increasing customer loyalty as well as raising awareness.

 However, the question is, are these personal experiences making use of the full potential of each of the human senses, where relevant?
 In my experience, the answer is no.

-Most experiential marketing involves visual and tactile elements.
+Most experiential marketing firms include visual and tactile elements.
 Things one can see and touch.
-The experience may also include audio of some sort – perhaps some music or a voiceover.
+The experience may also include audio of some sort – perhaps some music or a voice-over.
 If there is a product involved that can be sampled, there may even be something to sniff and/or taste.

 What if the campaign does not revolve around something that can be eaten or drunk, smelt or tasted?
 Does it warrant inclusion of fragrance or flavor?

 It is obvious that if we are marketing a bar of chocolate, it makes sense, in an experiential setting, to afford participants the opportunity to smell and taste the product.
 Similarly, if a campaign wants to put consumers in mind of a rainforest, it follows that a carefully selected tropical scent will help to achieve this.
 This is all rather straightforward as the olfactory elements here are congruent with what is being marketed.